7 Signs Your Mental Health is Getting Worse

 Increased emotional outbursts, irritability, sensitivity

 One common sign of anxiety and depression is difficulty processing feelings and thoughts.
 You may be more irritable or sensitive than usual in such a situation.
 You may also have emotional outbursts, where your mood changes from extreme to extreme.
+As explained by Jonathan H. Schwartz, MD, the first step in managing these emotional fluctuations is to acknowledge and validate your feelings.
 Double-check your mental well-being when you begin to lash out more than usual or get bothered by even small issues.

 Experiencing disrupted sleep